-- 1. The equilibrium business model chosen by the RA is: - Issuer pays, if: - The fraction (ω) of socially responsible investors is large enough. - The firm is expected to be relatively green. - Investors pay, if: - The fraction (ω) of socially responsible investors is small enough. - The firm is expected to be relatively brown. - 2.
-ESG ratings' expected stock price impact is: - Positive when the "issuer pays" model emerges. - Tends to be negative when the "investors pay" model emerges. - 3.
-ESG ratings' expected impact on ESG performance is: - Positive no matter the RA's business model. - Maximum when there is a mix of both normal and socially responsible investors .
+- 1. In equilibrium the RA's business model is: - Issuer pays, if: - ▶ The fraction (ω) of socially responsible investors is large enough. - ▶ The firm's expected emission (\overline{e}) are relatively low. - Investors pay, if: - ▶ The fraction (ω) of socially responsible investors is small enough. - ▶ The firm's expected emission (\overline{e}) are relatively high. - 2.
+ESG ratings' expected equilibrium stock price impact is: - ▶ Positive when the "issuer pays" model emerges. - ► Tends to be negative when the "investors pay" model emerges. - 3.
+ESG ratings' expected equilibrium impact on ESG performance is: - Positive no matter the RA's business model. - Maximum when there is a mix of both normal and socially responsible investors .